Clarks Hill, South Carolina

 Clarks Hill is a census-designated place (CDP) in McCormick County, South Carolina, United States.
 The population was 376 at the 2000 census.

 History

 The community was named after an 18th-century local blacksmith.

 The Hopewell Rosenwald School was listed on the National Register of Historic Places in 2010.

 Geography

 Clarks Hill is located at (33.660876, -82.160302).

 According to the United States Census Bureau, the CDP has a total area of 3.2 sqmi, all land.

 The soils of Clarks Hill are moderately well drained or well drained.
 They have brown sandy loam topsoils which are underlain by red clay.
 This fine-textured material may form a distinct layer or comprise the entire subsoil.
 They support forests in which loblolly pine and shortleaf pine dominate.

+Climate

+Clarks Hill has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.